Chi-An-Chen/LViT-CB/README.md

 # LViT-CB : A Lightweight Vision Transformer with Competitive Blocks for Finger Vein Recognition
 <div align="center">

-  This is the official PyTorch implementation of LViT-CB: A Lightweight Vision Transformer with Competitive Blocks for Finger Vein Recognition.
+  This is the official implementation of LViT-CB: A Lightweight Vision Transformer with Competitive Blocks for Finger Vein Recognition.
 LViT-CB is designed to be fast and efficient, while maintaining high biometric recognition quality.

   [[`Paper`](https://ieeexplore.ieee.org/document/11130997)]